cylesoft/op/README.md

 ## What...?

-Obscure Protocol (OP) is an experiment, in which I build my own internet-like thing.
+Obscure Protocol (OP) is an experiment in replacing HTTP and DNS with protocols that are drastically more secure by default.
 It (currently) has two primary features:

 - **ONP**, AKA Obscure Name Protocol, a DNS-like service that expects hostnames and responds with IP addresses.
-- **OTP**, AKA Obscure Transfer Protocol, an HTTP-like service that expects requests for files and responds with the contents of those files.
+- **OTP**, AKA Obscure Transfer Protocol, an HTTP-like service that expects requests for resources and responds with the contents of those files.

-Both are meant to be over-the-wire TLS-encrypted.
+Both are meant to be fully over-the-wire TLS-encrypted with strong (but decentralized) public key cryptography.

 ## Why...?